bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 In the early days, a 4+ layer network was considered deep, and rightly so!
-It just wasn't possible to train mostly because of problems such as vanishing/exploding gradients with the sigmoid of tanh activation functions.
+It just wasn't possible to train mostly because of problems such as vanishing/exploding gradients caused in part by the sigmoid or tanh activation functions.
-Of course, nowadays there are things like weight initialization, batch normalization, and various improved activation functions e.g. ReLU, ELU etc.
-(see original paper [1] for a bunch of the relevant references).
+Of course, nowadays there are things like weight initialization, batch normalization, and various improved activation functions (e.g. ReLU, ELU, etc.) that have more or less overcome many of these issues (see original paper [1] for a bunch of the relevant references).

 However, once we started to be able to train more layers, it seemed that